 When this process is completed, open your web browser and try surfing the internet again.
-In case the problem still exist, try next workaround.
+In case the problem still exists, try the next workaround.

 3. Reset Network adapter

-Again, hit Network & Internet thereafter Status at left column in Settings window.
+Again, hit Network & Internet thereafter Status at left column in the Settings window.

-Move to the right pane and click on Network reset link, succeeding after do the click on Reset now button.
+Move to the right pane and click on Network reset link, succeeding after doing the click on Reset now button.